dqops/dqo/docs/checks/index.md

 ---
-title: Data quality checks
+title: List of Data quality checks
 ---
-# Data quality checks
+# List of Data quality checks

 This is a list of data quality checks supported by DQOps, broken down by a category and a brief description of what data quality issues they detect.